open-eid/SiVa/docs/siva3/test_plan.md

 This section of the document gives overview of Integration Testing carried out on SiVa web service and SiVa Sample application.

-SiVa web service Integration Testing is using RestAssured library v2.9.0 to implement automatic checks for REST/SOAP based tests.
+SiVa web service Integration Testing is using IO RestAssured library v3.3.0 to implement automatic checks for REST/SOAP based tests.

 The testing of the SiVa web service is divided into sections based on the software architecture and functionalities provided to the users.
 The sections are: